-The Economics of Vibrant Cities
+The Economics of Urbanization

-The course combines lectures with field work and excursions in and around Amsterdam; one of the most ethnically diverse cities in the world, capital of one of the most densely populated countries in the world, and an international economic and trade center since the 17th century.
+The course combines lectures with field work and excursions in and around Amsterdam.
+One of the most ethnically diverse cities in the world, capital of one of the most densely populated countries in the world, and an international economic and trade center ever since the 17th century.

 Dr. Mark Lijesen

-You gain a solid understanding of the economic mechanisms which drive urbanization, as well as those determining why some cities are successful and some are not.
+•Gain a solid understanding of the economic mechanisms which drive urbanization, as well as those determining why some cities are successful and some are not.

-You gain a clear understanding of the policy challenges facing metropolitan areas (eg. crime, congestion, pollution) and the pros and cons of the instruments available to tackle them.
+•Gain a clear understanding of the policy challenges facing metropolitan areas (eg. crime, congestion, pollution) and the pros and cons of the instruments available to tackle them.

-Contact hours:: 45
+Contact Hours: 45

-An early bird discount of €150 is available for students who apply before 15 March, and students from VU Amsterdam as well as from exchange partner universities will receive a €250 discount.
+An early bird discount of €150 is available for students who apply and pay before 15 March, and students from VU Amsterdam as well as from exchange partner universities will receive a €250 discount.
 You apply for the discount simply by indicating that you are currently a student at VU Amsterdam or at a partner university in the online application.

+There are also discounts for students who attend multiple sessions, combine 2 courses and receive a €200 discount and combine 3 to receive a €300 discount.
 All courses include excursions.
 We will also organize trips and excursions as part of our social programme, which is a great way to get to know your fellow students and learn more about Amsterdam and the Netherlands.
 The social programme is not included in the tuition fee.

 Furnished accommodation is available.
 Various housing options will be offered.

-The Amsterdam Summer School offers ten scholarships that cover the full tuition fee of one course.
-Information about how to apply for the scholarship will be posted on the website.Register for this course
+The VU Amsterdam Summer School offers ten scholarships that cover the full tuition and housing fees of one course.
+Information about how to apply for the scholarship will be posted on the VU Amsterdam Summer School website.Register for this course

 on course website